 These are common issues that you may encounter during system installation or use.

-zip -d path-to-magnolia.war WEB-INF/lib/xercesImpl-2.8.1.jar.
-If deploying using an exploded directory, simply remove the
+- If you deploy using an exploded directory, remove the

 JBoss 7 Application Server adds its own log4j logging configuration.
-If you want to your own log4j logging configuration in your deployment, you need to exclude the JBoss configuration first.
+If you want to use your own log4j logging configuration in your deployment, exclude the JBoss configuration first.

 Create a new file

 WEB-INF folder with this content:

 JBoss AS 7 requires that you deploy a

 gwt-user.jar when deploying a Vaadin application such as Magnolia.
 Magnolia does not need the JAR at runtime but if you don't supply it JBoss AS 7 will throw an error:

 To resolve this issue, download